vodquang96/django-anymail/docs/troubleshooting.rst

 **Check your ESPs API logs**

-  Many ESPs offer an incredibly-helpful log of your recent API calls in their dashboards.
-Check the logs to see if the data you thought you were sending actually made it to your ESP, and if they recorded any errors there.
+  Most ESPs offer some sort of API activity log in their dashboards.
+  Check the logs to see if the
+  data you thought you were sending actually made it to your ESP, and if they recorded any errors there.

 **Double-check common issues**

-  * Did you install Anymail with the ESPs you want available?
-    (E.g., `pip install django-anymail[mailgun,sendgrid]` --
-    *not* just `pip install django-anymail`.)
-  * Did you add any required settings for those ESPs to your settings.py?
+  * Did you add any required settings for your ESP to your settings.py?
-    (E.g., `ANYMAIL_MANDRILL_API_KEY`.)
+    (E.g., `ANYMAIL_SENDGRID_API_KEY` for SendGrid.)
+See :ref:`supported-esps`.
   * Did you add ``'anymail'`` to the list of :setting:`INSTALLED_APPS` in settings.py?
   * Are you using a valid from address?
 Django's default is "webmaster@localhost", which won't cut it.
 Either specify the ``from_email`` explicitly on every message